• Skip to primary navigation

 How to Change iPhone Backup Location on Mac

-Here is a workaround to change the default iPhone backup location on Mac to Desktop, External storage drive or to another location on your Mac.
+However, it is possible to change the iPhone Backup Location on Mac to Desktop, External storage drive or to any other Location on your computer by using a workaround.

 Change iPhone Backup Location on Mac

-The process to change the location of iPhone Backup Folder on Mac is a bit lengthy.
-Hence, we have divided this process into 3 steps.
+Since, the process to change the iPhone Backup Location on Mac is a bit lengthy and complicated, we have divided this process into the following 3 steps.

-Step#1: Copy Current iPhone Backup to New Location
+Step 1.
+Copy Current iPhone Backup to Desktop

-The first step is to copy the current iPhone Backup Folder to New Location.
+The first step is to copy the current iPhone Backup Folder to Desktop or any other Location, where you to save iPhone Backups.

 1. Click on the Finder Icon > select the Go tab in top-menu bar and click on Go to Folder.